CHIA SEED FALOODA

 MAKE-AHEAD

-• Slightly toast the almonds , in a pan , just until a nice nutty aroma comes.
-Keep a close watch .
-Don't overdo it and don't let it brown.
-Let it cool .
-Hand chop it or just crush it with your hands(if using slivered almonds) , store it in a box and keep it aside.
-I loved the texture of the almonds.
+• Slightly toast the almonds in a pan until a nice nutty aroma comes.
+Keep a close watch.
+Don't overdo it, and don't let it brown.
+Let it cool.
+Hand chop or crush it with your hands, store it in a box and keep it aside. ( I love the texture of the almonds.
 I had stored the store-bought slivered almonds in the freezer.
-I don't know, if that's the reason , the toasted , chopped almonds had a nice crunch in the falooda .
+I don't know if that's why; the toasted, chopped almonds had a nice crunch in the falooda. )

 • Make the jelly ahead.
 Refrigerate it after it sets , slice it into small pieces.
 I have used a chopper to slice them .
 Store in a box and keep it aside.

-• Soak the chia seeds in milk or water with 1 Tbsp sugar.
+• Soak the chia seeds in milk or water with sugar.
 Keep it aside for atleast 2 hours or refrigerate it overnight.

-• Chop the apples and sprinkle it with 1 tsp sugar , stir well.
-Keep aside or refrigerate it.
+• Chop the apples and sprinkle them with sugar and vanilla essence; stir well.
+Set aside or refrigerate.

 MAKE THE PAYASAM